Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Method

 To identify the periodicities in the error, we use a Fourier-transform scheme.
 However, since the data collections for the experiments were performed by a system operating in real-world conditions, they were not collected in a (temporally) regular manner.
-Thus, we process the time series $^h\epsilon(t_i)$ by the FreMEn method~\cite{fremen}, which is able to find periodicities in non-uniform and sparse data.
-In particular, we calculate the most prominent periodicity $T_h$ in the error time-series as:
+Thus, we process the time series $^h\epsilon(t_i)$ by the FreMEn method~\cite{fremen}, which, \revb{unlike traditional Discrete or Fast Fourier transforms, is suitable for finding periodicities in non-uniform and sparse data.} In particular, we calculate the most prominent periodicity $T_h$ in the error time-series as: